misantam/GAparsimony/README.md

 In this example, *rerank\_error* has been fixed to 0.001 but other values could improve the trade-off between model complexity and model accuracy.
-For example, with *rerank\_error=0.01*, we can be interested in obtaining models with a smaller number of inputs with a *kappa* rounded to two decimals.
+For example, with *rerank\_error=0.01*, we can be interested in obtaining models with a smaller number of inputs with a *gamma* rounded to two decimals.

 ``` {.Python}